 milk for later use as a bottle-feeding.
 Refrigerated breastmilk should be used within

+This depends on the type of freezer.
 Fathers and other family members can be involved

-Offer cow's milk-based formula with iron as first choice of formula if not breastfeeding.
+Offer cow's milk-based formula with iron as the first choice of formula if not breastfeeding.

 this time, you may switch to whole milk.
 Children under 2 years old should not drink skim or low-fat milk.